Egalitaristen/SunFlowerAI/README.md

 **a.
 Running the Agent to Generate Responses (`run_my_agent.py`):**

-The `run_my_agent.py` script will process the questions from the chosen benchmark, query the Groq API, and save the results (including the input question, direct response, generated system prompt, and prompted response) to a JSON file.
+The `run_my_agent.py` script will process the questions from the chosen benchmark, query the Groq API using the **llama3-8b-8192** model, and save the results (including the input question, direct response, generated system prompt, and prompted response) to a JSON file.

 *   **To run for AIME 2025:**

-    Make sure the `benchmark_name` variable in `run_my_agent.py` is set to `"AIME"` (this is often the default):
+    Make sure the `benchmark_name` variable in `run_my_agent.py` is set to `"AIME"` (this is the default):

     ```python
     # In run_my_agent.py, ensure this line is set for AIME:
     benchmark_name = "AIME"
     ```

     Then, run the script.
-You can use the optional `--max-questions` argument to limit the number of questions processed, which is useful for a quick test:
+You can use the optional `--max_questions` argument to limit the number of questions processed, which is useful for a quick test:

     ```bash
     # To run on all AIME questions:
-    # python run_my_agent.py
+    python run_my_agent.py

     # To run on a subset (e.g., first 10 questions):
-    python run_my_agent.py --max-questions 10
+    python run_my_agent.py --max_questions 10
     ```

     This will create `aime_results.json`.